 In our personal lives, we’ve all experienced what it’s like to use a great product vs. a mediocre or bad product.
 They’re easier and more enjoyable to use, so we’re likely to pay more, stay loyal, be more forgiving if something goes wrong, and recommend them to our friends.

-The Design Success Ladder serves as a high-level tool for assessing the value a product provides now, plus goals to take it to the next level.
+The Experience Success Ladder serves as a high-level tool for assessing the value a product or service provides now, plus goals to take it to the next level.
 Each rung represents a unique stage in a user’s ability to use, have comfort and develop loyalty in the experience.
 By moving from one rung to the next, you’re not only better meeting your users’ needs, but also increasing your company’s likelihood of success.

 Enterprise organizations that buy off-the-shelf, pre-configured software or implement products without considering user needs often find they don’t work as well as expected, leading to: